PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

 .. function:: getCustomDimension(customDimensionId)

     .. deprecated:: 15.3
-        Function :func:`getCustomDimension` is deprecated due to difficulty of use (returned values should be URL encoded).
+        Function :func:`getCustomDimension` is deprecated due to the difficulty of use (returned values should be URL encoded).
 Please use :func:`getCustomDimensionValue` instead.

     The function that will return the value of custom dimension.